katherinesebastin/AdvWebDevelopmentProject/Basic Structure and Main Functionalities.md

 - **GameLogs Table:** This table keeps track of the game logs for each campaign, noting down the events that happen during the game.
 The backend uses SQL queries to interact with the database.
 This allows us to add, retrieve, update, and delete data as needed.

-## 5. Basic structure and architecture
+## 5. Basic Structure and Architecture

 The app is separated into three main parts:
 - **Model:** This handles the data and how it is stored in the database.
 Each model defines the structure of the data, like how a campaign or player profile should look.